bucketplus/ca-control-api-nodejs/Readme.md

 ### Handling File output

-* `ca.sendReportFile(fileStream)` - If client requested filestream via webhook or to directly process it, developer can use this function to send filestream and EfficientActions system will handle the rest.
+* `ca.sendFile(fileStream)` - If client requested filestream via webhook or to directly process it, developer can use this function to send filestream and EfficientActions system will handle the rest.

 ### Lifecycle Updates